-In October 2014, the ‘Angel Fight Extreme’ event took place (you can watch the entire show on Youtube here).
-It was the second show by ‘World Muay Thai Angels‘, which is a promotion with all-female fights and the first of its kind in Thailand.
-Their first event was a tournament at 57kg earlier that year, which included 16 fighters from around the world and ended with Chomannee Sor.
+Their first event was an international 16-woman tournament at 57kg earlier that year, which ended with Chomannee Sor.
 Tehirun being awarded the 1 million baht cash prize and a brand new Toyota Vios.
-This was most certainly the biggest prize ever awarded to a female fighter here, a place where it’s not uncommon for a female to be paid less than a male fighter for fighting on the exact same show.
-The show also featured female referees, which was great and refreshing to see.
+This was the biggest prize ever awarded to a female fighter in Thailand, where it’s not uncommon for a female to be paid less than a male fighter for fighting on the very same show.
+The show also featured female referees, which was a refreshing change.

-When the tournament was first announced, it was advertised on Facebook as follows:
+When the tournament was first announced, it was advertised on Facebook with the following caption:

 Some photos from the Miss Muay Siam beauty contest (click to enlarge)